 The creation of a Scottish pound is the obvious choice, but that shouldn’t be the limit of our ambition.
 This could be the opportunity to create a digital currency, one which radically reshapes our relationship to money.

 The Common Weal, in association with the New Economics Foundation (NEF), have outlined a viable blueprint for a Scottish digital currency; the ScotPound, to be issued by a newly created BancaAlba.

-NEF’s paper suggests the ScotPound is run in parallel with the British pound, where the ScotPound is a smaller supplementary currency.
+NEF’s paper suggests the ScotPound is run in parallel with the British pound, where the ScotPound acts a smaller supplementary currency.

 It’s important to understand a digital currency is not just a move away from coins & notes.
 The ScotPound would be a token to facilitate the trade of services and goods, but with fundamentally different properties from money as we know it today.